CloudSantosh/jenkins-master-slave-nodes/README.md

 # This code install Java in the ubuntu instances defined as slave node
 ##################################

 sudo apt update -y
 sudo apt install openjdk-17-jre -y sudo apt-get update
 ```

+(This script is on jenkins-slave-node as data.sh and renders on slave instance when terraform deploy via command.)

 #### Create ssh keys on slave node